joeycarr/ulam/README.md

 ## Parameters:

- - *file* The output image filename, which should be a PNG.
+ - *file* - The output image filename, which should be a PNG.
 Ulam will also write a similarly YAML document containing the parameters used to generate the output.

 ## Options:

-  - *r*       The size of the CA neighborhood; default 1.
+  - *r* - The size of the CA neighborhood; default 1.
-  - *colors*  Specify a color set; implicitly sets the `k` parameter.
+  - *colors* - Specify a color set; implicitly sets the `k` parameter.
-  - *height*  The height measurement in pixels.
+  - *height* - The height measurement in pixels.
 Defaults to 512.
-  - *width*   The width measurement in pixels.
+  - *width* - The width measurement in pixels.
 Defaults to 512
-  - *code*    optionally specify a code in decimal notation, otherwise a random code is generated.
+  - *code* - Optionally specify a code in decimal notation, otherwise a random code is generated.

 ## Futures